- Any patient you suspect clinically to have airway compromise

 - Angioedema is the swelling of deep dermal, subcutaneous or submucosal tissue due to vascular leakage.
 It commonly affects the lips, tongue, eyes and face but can also affect other parts of the body.

-- Patients with angioedema are at high risk of airway obstruction and hence can be a medical emergency.
-There are cases of patients going into cardiorespiratory arrest as a result of this.
+- Patients with angioedema are at high risk of airway obstruction and hence this can be a medical emergency.

 - Some patients are at risk of recurrent angioedema and should be investigated (see below).